-FY 2021 / FY 2022 (to date) Accomplishments: NMB standards applicable to processing and managing cases involving major disputes were consistently met in FY2021.
+Recent accomplishments: NMB standards applicable to processing and managing cases involving major disputes were consistently met in FY 2022.
 The NMB will continue to refine case processing with enhancements to the Agency's Mediation Case Management System to track cases from application to closure.
 Case management was accomplished as planned with Mediators utilizing appropriate techniques at the table with support from Senior Mediators acting as advisors in an oversight role.
 Quarterly reviews of cases one year old or older by Board Members and senior mediation management insured that parties to the process received assistance appropriate for their cases.